ThatGuySam/netlify-plugin-page-to-pdf/README.md

-Netlify Build plugin page-to-pdf - Create a PDF frile from a given URL using the Print CSS.
+Netlify page-to-pdf - Create a PDF frile from a given URL using the Print CSS.

 # Install

-Please install this plugin from the Netlify app.
+this was planned as a netlify plguin - its a difficult dependancy tree of loading a page to print on the deployed site and then adding a new file to said site

 # Configuration

-The following `inputs` options are available.
+modify the index.js